RunestoneInteractive/RunestoneComponents/README.rst

 3. Install paverutils

+First, get `Sphinx <http://sphinx.pocoo.org>`_, version 1.2.x is current as of this writing:

 ::
-First get `Sphinx <http://sphinx.pocoo.org>`_, version 1.1.x is current as of this writing:

     # pip install sphinx